The Aristotelian system was the broad term used to refer to the traditional view

 maintained and modified by the Church to fit with religious doctrine throughout

-the Middle Ages.
+.
 The Aristotelian system included

 accepted truths about biology, physics, and most notably, astronomy.
 Many of